fusion809/fusion809.github.io-old2/_posts/2016/03/VT/docker/03-copying-packages.md

 where `$CONTAINER` is the Docker container's ID, `$SRC_PATH` is the path of the package in the Docker container and `$DEST_PATH` is the destination path on one's local machine.
 The container ID can be determined by running:

 {% include Code/codeu.html line1="docker ps -a" %}

+When I am working with ebuilds or PKGBUILDs, however, I usually prefer to cut the middle-man out and push the changes I made locally to the file's respective git repository.